-Factors in Determining Professional Organizing Fees
+Factors in Determining Professional Organizing Rates

-Factor #1 Location
+Factor 1: Location

-?
-Home Advisor True Cost Guide | Storage & Organization > Hire a Professional Organizer
+- Home Advisor True Cost Guide | Storage & Organization > Hire a Professional Organizer

-Factor #2 Experience
+Factor 2: Experience

 Becoming a Certified Professional Organizer often involves paying for training, books, exams, membership fees, and working in the field to gain experience.
-An experience, trained, or certified home organizer would naturally charge a higher rate based on these factors.
+An experienced, trained, or certified home organizer would naturally charge a higher rate based on these factors.

-As your experience grows you may also become more in demand as your existing clients will want to work with you again or refer your services to friends and family.
+As your experience grows, you may also become more in demand as your existing clients will want to work with you again or refer your services to friends and family.

 - Charge by the Hour

-- Charge by the Session
+- By the Session

-- Charge by the Project
+- By the Project

-When I first started organizing I charged by the hour.
-But I quickly found a flaw in that system and realized how much it could hurt my bottom line.
-I would show up to a client’s home expecting to complete a project and they would ask if I could finish up in an hour to save them money, or cut our time short because they forgot an appointment.
-I had gathered up my tools, drove 20 minutes to their house, and I knew I would not be able to book another client to fill that time.
+When I first started organizing, I charged by the hour.
+I quickly found a flaw in that system and realized how much it could hurt my bottom line.
+I would show up to a client’s home expecting to complete a project and they would ask if I could finish up in an hour to save them money.
+Or, clients would purposely cut our time short because they forgot an appointment or had something else they needed to do.

 - how quickly your client makes decisions